 Reconsider your need to travel to Mauritania due to the threat of kidnapping and terrorist attack, and the unpredictable security situation.
+See Safety and security

 Do not travel to Tiris Zemmour, Adrar, Tagant, Hodh ech Chargui, Hodh El Gharbi, Assaba and Guidimaka or within 25 kilometres of the border with Western Sahara.
 There is a high threat of kidnapping from terrorist groups in these regions.
-See

 - Wherever you go in Mauritania, you risk being kidnapped.
 Foreigners have been kidnapped throughout Mauritania.
 See